damien-white/warden/README.md

 ## Project Description

-Warden is a simple webservice that helps automate builds, testing and deployments.
+Warden is a web-service for automating your build, test and deployment processes.

 ## Design Choices